loris-verga/TheDualityOfSimilarity/_includes/intro.md

 Again, we see the same structure: <b>a humour-oriented circlejerk subreddit mocking the “serious” version of the topic.</b>

 Below is a graph representing a subset of subreddits containing "circlejerk" in their name (in red) as well as the top 3 subreddits to which they have the most negative links (in green).
-Feel free to interact with the graph (zoom, move nodes) so you can see what we're talking about !
+Feel free to interact with the graph (zoom in, move nodes) so you can see what we're talking about !
 <iframe src="graphs/humour_subreddits_graph.html" style="width:100%; height:620px;"></iframe>
 <hr style="margin:40px 0;">